Mehmet-Emre-Dogan/smartHome/README.md

 # smartHome
-Control of the home appliances via local network and any smart device<br/>
+Control of the home appliances via local network using any smart device<br/>

 :warning: **CAUTION:** In this project, some parts require AC mains power.
 If you are not an electrician, do not get involved in these parts yourself and make an electrician do them for you.<br/>
 :warning: **DİKKAT:** Bu projede, bazı bölümler AC şebeke gücü içerir.
 Elektrikçi değilseniz bu bölümleri kendi başınıza yapmaya çalışmayın ve bir elektrikçiye yaptırın.